-In early 2011, ElephantVoices launched "Elephant Partners", an elephant conservation project in the Maasai Mara ecosystem.
-The goal of Elephant Partners is to develop a working model for citizens to monitor and protect elephants.
+In early 2011, ElephantVoices launched a citizen science elephant conservation project in the Maasai Mara ecosystem, known as "Elephant Partners".
+Our goal was to develop a working model for citizens to monitor and protect elephants.
 This initiative was made possible through support from the generous organisations and inviduals listed at the bottom of this page.

-in Narok County (A click on link will download low resolution version of report, size 3,8 mb)
+in Narok County (A click on link will download low resolution version of report, size 3,8 mb).

 We built a fully searchable online elephant ID database for storing information, photographs and identifying features of